treininghaus/RCVJ/README.md

 The idea for this new solution came to me, when I tried to build a constant velocity joint only using LEGO :copyright: parts.

 Because the mechanism is to complex and has to much friction, it is likely that there will be no usefull applications.
-None the less it is a beatiful mechanism to watch moving.
+None the less it is a beautiful mechanism to watch moving.

 ## Solution

-In the patented Thompson Coupling the double gimbal transfers the shaft torque while the spherical pantograph establishes the perpendicular to the homocinetic plane.
-It acts as a spatial angle dividing mechanism.
+In case of the patented Thompson Coupling the double gimbal transfers the shaft torque while the spherical pantograph establishes the perpendicular to the homocinetic plane.
+To accomplish this the pantograph scissor mechanism has to act as a spatial angle bisector mechanism.

-In RCVJ the spherical pantograph is replaced by two differential gears, one for each gimbal.
-The differential gears establishe the angle dividing mechanism for their respective plane and are acting perpendicular to each other.
-This way the spherical problem is reduced to a two-dimensional problem and can be realized using standard LEGO parts.
+In the RCVJ model the spherical pantograph is replaced by two differential gears, one for each gimbal.
+The differential gears are forming the angle bisector mechanism for their respective plane and are acting perpendicular to each other.
+This way the spherical problem is reduced to a two-dimensional problem and the model can be realized using standard LEGO parts.

 ## Model